 At Novum Law, we know it can be difficult and stressful managing a loved one’s estate after they’ve died and the last thing you need is any uncertainty about the legal costs of your probate solicitor.

-Being executor of an estate can be particularly challenging when you are dealing with your grief while negotiating the complexities of the probate process.
+Being an executor of an estate can be particularly challenging when you are dealing with your grief while negotiating the complexities of the probate process.
 That’s why we are always open and transparent about the costs involved right from the start.

 All probate and estate administration fees are communicated and agreed with our clients in advance before we get to work.